SergeBouchut/rc/drivers/librem14.md

 ## Solution

-Install Librem EC firmware (there is a Debian package `librem-ec-acpi-dkms`).
+Install Librem ACPI firmware (there is a Debian package `librem-ec-acpi-dkms`).

 ```
 sudo dnf install dkms